 Parking

 Drive in by 7 PM and walk straight to the beach near the pier.
-You do not need to be on the pier itself.
+You don't need to be on the pier itself.
 Any stretch of open sand between the pier and the Milliken Street area gives you a clear view.
 Bring a layer.
 Evenings drop into the low 60s.